-This is an opportunity for you to demonstrate how your past accomplishments and skills relate to their specific requirements.
+This is an opportunity to demonstrate how your past accomplishments and skills relate to their specific requirements.
 Use past experiences that show you’ve had success in solving previous problems on the job that may be similar to those of the prospective employee.
 Speak to results and not just initiatives.
-The interviewer wants to know that you are willing to go above and beyond the basic requirements of the position.
+The interviewer wants to know that you are willing to go above and beyond the position’s basic requirements.

 What about the position do you find the most attractive and least attractive?

 List three or more attractive factors and only one minor unattractive factor.

 What do you look for in a job?